elledaniels/Minima-tutorials/tutorials/basic/4-Create_token-tutorial-2.md

 ...... and so on...........
 ```
-- 5: **Thats it** now if you run the command ´ coins relevant:true ´ you should see lots of coinid with 0.1 or 0.01 in the response, that means , it all went successfully and now you can play the game fluently without interruptions becouse of UTXO system has been tricked.
+- 5: **Thats it** now if you run the command ` coins relevant:true ` you should see lots of **coinid** with "0.1" or "0.01" in the response, that means , it all went successfully and now you can play the game fluently without interruptions becouse of UTXO system has been tricked.

-- **Conclusion** this example is only a proof of concept to show you how powerfull can be the tokens created by yourself and the amazing things that can be done with them, and this is only the begining, becouse we even have started to forsee the powerfull of tokens so there is a part we haven't studied yet, that are scripts, every token can have an smart contract (script) that has his own and pwerfull language so imagine the amazing thing that can be done.
+- **Conclusion** this example is only a proof of concept to show you how powerfull can be the tokens created by yourself and the amazing things that can be done with them, and this is only the begining, becouse  we even have started to forsee the powerful of tokens so there is a part we haven't studied yet, that are scripts, every token can have a smart contract (script) that has his own and powerful language so imagine the amazing thing that can be done.
 Just one, imagine that the game received a publicity token and that publicity were embbeded into the game when the token was received ................